Mother Bethel A. M. E. Church

-Mother Bethel was one of the first African-American churches in the United States, dedicated July 29, 1794, by Bishop Francis Asbury.
+Mother Bethel, one of the first African-American churches in the United States, was dedicated July 29, 1794, by Methodist Bishop Francis Asbury.
 In 1816, it became the site of the new African Methodist Episcopal Church denomination.

 Throughout his life, Allen preached a gospel of freedom and equality, urging Americans to recognize that their shared Christianity mattered more than the different shades of their skin.
 He was vehemently opposed to all proposals for African Colonization.
 Although he initially discouraged women from preaching to mixed audiences of men and women, he was always a strong advocate for the spiritual equality of women.
 After hearing Jarena Lee preach extemporaneously in 1819, however, he changed his mind and supported her ministry as an itinerant preacher of the gospel along the eastern seaboard.